gnebbia/nmap_tutorial/README.md

 ```

 It has to be noticed that every TCP packet must have one of the
-essential flags who are “SYN”, “ACK” or “RST”, if a packet
+essential flags who are "SYN", "ACK" or "RST", if a packet
 doesn't have none of these flags, then it has to be dropped; and
 these three scans make use of packets with none of these flags,
 so what happens is: